ninanina19/Olympic-Analysis-Project-03/README.md

 ![image for q15](images/q15.PNG)

 <!--------------------------------------- Q.16 ------------------------------------------->
-**Q.16.
-Identify which country won the most gold, most silver and most bronze medals in each olympic games.**
+#### Q16 Identify which country won the most gold, most silver and most bronze medals in each olympic games.

 ```
 with t1 as